flashbots/raytracing/lido-deploy.md

 # Deploying Lido

-This document descripbes how to deploym the Lido protocol mock and MEV rewards distributor contract.
+This document describes how to deploy the Lido protocol mock and MEV rewards distributor contract.

 #### 1. Install the `eth-brownie` Python package